Latvian Riflemen: Red Latvian Riflemen

-Following the 1920 peace treaty between Latvia and Bolshevik Russia, 11,395 former Red Riflemen returned to Latvia.
+After victory in the Oryol-Kromy operation against Denikin in October 1919, the Latvian Riflemen Division received the highest military recognition of that time: the Honorable Red Flag of VTsIK.
+In 1920 the Latvian Riflemen Division played a key role in the Perekop-Chongar and Northern Taurida Operations against Wrangel where it suffered heavy loses with entire regiments getting surrounded and completely destroyed.

-Other former Riflemen remained in Soviet Russia and rose to leadership positions in the Red Army, Communist Party, and Cheka.
-When the USSR occupied Latvia in 1940, many of the surviving Red Riflemen returned to Latvia.
+Following the 1920 peace treaty between Latvia and Bolshevik Russia, the Latvian Riflemen Division was dissolved and 11,395 former Red Latvian Riflemen returned to Latvia.

-The most famous pre-World War II Soviet Communist leaders from Latvia were all former Latvian Riflemen: Martin Latsis, Jēkabs Peterss, Arvīds Pelše, Yan Karlovich Berzin, Yan Rudzutak, Pēteris Stučka, Robert Eikhe.
-All of them, except for Stučka (who died in 1932) and Pelše, were later executed in the so-called Latvian Operation of the NKVD during the Great Purge in 1938.
+Other former Red Latvian Riflemen remained in Soviet Russia and rose to leadership positions in the Red Army, especially the GRU, the Communist Party, and the Cheka.
+Among them were: Kirils Stucka, Teodors Eihmanis, Eduards Bērziņš, Jānis Lācis, Jānis Fabriciuss, Juris Aploks, Reinholds Bērziņš, Žanis Blumbergs, Konstantīns Neimanis, Jānis Gailītis and many others.
+Many of them were later executed in the so-called Latvian Operation of the NKVD during the Great Purge.
+When the USSR occupied Latvia in 1940, the surviving Red Latvian Riflemen returned to Latvia.

 White Latvian Riflemen

 In 1917, a smaller number of Latvian Riflemen, mostly officers, sided against the Bolsheviks.
-Officers such as Kārlis Goppers and Frīdrihs Briedis tried to prevent Bolshevik ideas from spreading among the Latvian soldiers.
+Officers such as Kārlis Goppers and Frīdrihs Briedis tried to prevent Bolshevik ideas from spreading among the Latvian soldiers and became founding members of the Union for the Defense of the Motherland and Freedom.
 The bloody Christmas and January battles impeded their efforts to fight against Bolshevik ideology.
 Opponents of Bolshevism either left or were forced to leave military service or joined the White forces.
 During the last phase of the Civil War, two Latvian units were created in the Urals and Far East of Russia (Troitsk Battalion and Imanta Regiment), but they did not take part in significant military action and were sent to Latvia, by then already an independent nation.